Pete Docter: Career

 Before joining Pixar, Docter had created three non-computer animations, Next Door, Palm Springs, and Winter.
 All three shorts were later preserved by the Academy Film Archive.
 He was a fan of the company's early short films, but he knew nothing about them otherwise.
 He commented in an October 2009 interview, "Looking back, I kind of go, what was I thinking?"

 He started at Pixar in 1990 at the age of 21 after John Lasseter asked his former classmate the late Joe Ranft, who was one of Docter's teachers at CalArts, to recommend any students who would be a good fit for the company.
 Deciding to follow his instincts and what "felt right" at the time, he accepted the job offer from then obscure Pixar and began work there the day after his college graduation as the tenth employee at the company's animation group and its third animator.
 Docter instantly felt at home in the tight-knit atmosphere of the company.
 He has said, "Growing up ... a lot of us felt we were the only person in the world who had this weird obsession with animation.
 Coming to Pixar you feel like, 'Oh!
 There are others!'"

-Docter had been brought in with limited responsibilities, but John Lasseter quickly assigned him larger and larger roles in writing, animation, sound recording, and orchestra scoring.
+Docter had been brought in with limited responsibilities, but Lasseter quickly assigned him larger and larger roles in writing, animation, sound recording, and orchestra scoring.
 He was one of the three key screenwriters behind the concept of Toy Story, and partially based the character of Buzz Lightyear on himself.
 He had a mirror on his desk and made faces with it as he conceptualized the character.

 Docter's fascination with character development was further influenced by a viewing of Paper Moon, he told journalist Robert K. Elder in an interview for The Film That Changed My Life.

 I like the more character-driven stuff, and Paper Moon brought that home to me in a way that I had not seen in live action, really focusing on the whole story just about characters.
 It was almost theatrical in the same way you might see a stage show because you're locked in a room.
 It's got to be about characters, and yet it was so cinematic, a film that couldn't be done in any other medium.
 It just kind of blew my socks off.